William Seel Building

-The William Seel Building is an historic, American commercial building that is located in Harrisburg, Dauphin County, Pennsylvania.
+The William Seel Building is an historic commercial building that is located in Harrisburg, Dauphin County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1980.

 History and architectural features

 Erected between 1912 and 1913 for merchant William Seel, this historic structure is a narrow four-story, four-bay-wide, office building that was built using brownstone and brick.
 It features two elegant arches at the first floor and an overhanging cornice.
 Originally the home of Waller and Seel Liquors, it was leased in 1919 to the Kinney Shoe Corporation, which operated a retail shoe business thee from 1920 until the 1970s.

 It was added to the National Register of Historic Places in 1980.